gerassimos/kgs/docs/K_S4_Kubernetes_object_definition_file-yaml.md

-# Section 4 - How to create a kubernetes object using YAML
-# Section 4 - yaml file of Kubernetes objects
-# Section 4 - Kubernetes objects and yaml files
-# Section 4 - Kubernetes objects configuration files - yaml
+# Section 4 - Kubernetes object definition file - yaml
 ---

 ## The yaml file of a Kubernetes object